|Course Length:||3 Years Full-Time|

 How will I be assessed?

 Most modules are assessed through a mixture of examination and coursework, although some are assessed solely by coursework.
-Coursework assignments may be traditional essays and literature reviews, research project reports, case studies and oral presentations.
-In addition, in Year 3, you will complete your dissertation project.
+Assignments may be traditional essays and literature reviews, research project reports, case studies and oral presentations.
+In Year 3, you will complete your dissertation project.

 Who will be teaching me?